10 Days Bhutan Tour Package

 • Drink bottled or purified water and avoid street food or undercooked meals.

-• Physical Demands of Trekking
+• Physical demands of hiking

 • Trekking at high altitudes can be challenging.